- Back to the Patch Gallery -

 CA-345 Los Alamitos Cadet Squadron 153

-Squadron 153 was charlered in September 1969 (04345).
+Squadron 153 was chartered in September 1969 (04345).
 Unfortunately much of our unit history, such as origins and meaning of our old squadron emblem (Version 1) has been loet to the ages and we did not begin to put fragments together until well into the 1980s.

 The current Squadron 153 emblem (Version 2) was designed in the early part of 1991 by the cadet mambers of Squadron 153.
 The purpose of this emblem is to create a graphic image that makes a specific representation of this Squadron.
 This image has become a rallying point for both pride and respect.